gar1t/gage-save/tests/lib-file-select.md

 ## Copy tree

-`copytree` is like `copyfiles` in that it uses an optional filter mechanism to select files to copy.
-Unlike `copyfiles`, which uses an explicit list of file candidates, `copytree` scans the source directory for files to copy.
+`copy_tree` is like `copy_files` in that it uses an optional filter mechanism to select files to copy.
+Unlike `copy_files`, which uses an explicit list of file candidates, `copy_tree` scans the source directory for files to copy.

 Select configuration is a list of rules, which can exclude or include